SEO’s are looking at Google rankings as an output of algorithms and not so often they are trying to go deeper into the Google algorithms.

 Domain-related Information

-Many time the SEO’s are coming with a piece of information that it’s difficult to be verified.
+Many time the SEO experts are coming with a piece of information that it’s difficult to be verified.
 They are based on personal experience or maybe based on rumors.

 Studying Google patents is a quite new practice and that was initiated by a well-appreciated professional SEO, Bill Slawski.